It’s been twelve days since I’m on the road.

 And I’ve barely even started the journey.

 If you liked this article, please consider making a (one-time or regular) donation on Ko-fi.
-If you give me your address as a message, I’ll send you a postcard from wherever I am.
+If you become a regular supporter (and give me your address), I’ll send you a postcard from wherever I am.